 How to exchange

 Exchange Order can be exchanged at the designated station.
 Narita airport, Kansai airport, Tokyo, Shinagawa, Osaka, Kyoto and more than 40 major stations throughout Japan are on the list.
-You can find the station list at Japan Rail Pass official site.
+Please find the list of the exchange places in the link below:

-Japan Rail Pass is valid for the railway service, bus service and the ferry service.
-Japan Rail Pass cover all trains that are operated on those lines with some exception.
-But most of trains are covered by Japan Rail Pass.
+Japan Rail Pass covers most of the railway service and the ferry service by Japan railways.
 You can go almost anywhere throughout Japan except Okinawa.
-(Any JR companies do not offer any services in Okinawa.)
+(Any JR companies do not offer any train services in Okinawa.)
+Please see the Japan Railway’s route map and Shinkansen (bullet train) route map in the links below:

 Nozomi (=のぞみ) / Mizuho (=みずほ) on Tokaido, Sanyo and Kyushu Shinkansen

-Nozomi is the fastest and most frequent operated train on Tokaido-Sanyo Shinkansen between Tokyo, Kyoto, Osaka, Hiroshima and Fukuoka.
+Nozomi is the fastest and most frequent train services on Tokaido-Sanyo Shinkansen among Tokyo, Kyoto, Osaka, Hiroshima and Fukuoka.
 Mizuho is the fastest train between Shin-Osaka and Kagoshima-Chuo.
 Japan Rail Pass is NOT valid for these trains.
-Even a basic fare to take Nozomi or Mizuho is not covered by Japan Rail Pass at all.
-If you want to take Nozomi or Mizuho, you have to pay full fare.
+Even a basic fare to take Nozomi and Mizuho are not covered by Japan Rail Pass at all.
+If you take Nozomi or Mizuho, JR Pass does not help you anything.
+You have to pay full fare beside JR pass.

-Frequency — 2 trips of Hikari every hour / 5 trips of Nozomi every hour
+Frequency — 2 trips of Hikari every hour / 5 to 6 trips of Nozomi every hour

 *There are some more trips of both Hikari and Nozomi in peak hours.